 13 and over = 41 inch guitar (full size)

-Things to Look For When Getting the Right Guitar for Your 6 Year Old:
+Things To Look For When Getting The Best Guitar For A 6 Year Old:

 Apart from size, there are other important aspects which your should look out for.